opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 Expose the `argocd-server` service as a LoadBalancer

-By default all the pods in the argocd namespace are of `ClusterIP` type.
-We need to expose the `argocd-server` pod as a LoadBalancer service type to make it accessible from outside the cluster.
+By default all the pods in the `argocd` namespace are of `ClusterIP` type.
+We need to expose the `argocd-server` service as a LoadBalancer service type to make it accessible from outside the cluster.

 First, display list of services running in the argocd namespace